 Qualified e‑signature (QES)

 SES can be any form of electronic message associated with a natural person (this can include typed signatures, email blocks, etc.).
+It is simply a signature in electronic form.

 AES is an electronic signature uniquely associated with an individual and linked to data so that any subsequent change in the data is readily identifiable.